BIMrxLAB/Revit2GraphQL/README.md

 The Schema defines the various GraphQL object types and holds interfaces for queries and mutations.

-It's sole dependency should be GraphQL 2.4.0.
+It's sole dependency should be GraphQL ~~2.4.0.~~ 3.0.0

 #### RevitGraphQLResolver

 The Resolver is where GraphQL queries are received and resolved against the Revit API.

-Dependencies include GraphQL 2.4.0 and the very awesome WhiteShareq RevitTask 3.0.0.
+Dependencies include GraphQL ~~2.4.0.~~ 3.0.0, GraphQL.SystemTextJson 3.0.0, and the very awesome WhiteShareq RevitTask 3.0.0.

 ### Local GraphQL Endpoint for Revit